"While you're contemplating how your new sign will look — we’re contemplating how new your sign will look 10 years from now"

 A most illegible result.
 Camera position is pulled back to where the message should be clearly visible during a fast-moving approach.
 The fact that it's a hospital is not readily apparent, as is the second line of text almost impossible to discern.
 Sunlight behind the sign casting shadow on the face worsens the problem.

-Reading is hampered both night and day with this result; night being worse.
+Reading is hampered both day and night with this result.
 The metal's natural inclination to convey a variety of tones is what sinks this sign.

 If you wait too long to address signs, you’ll inevitably lack the time to ensure your signs will work.
 Give us a ring and let's make it work.